volodymyrhudyma/blog/content/blog/fragments-in-react.md

 </>
 ```

-The second one is a short syntax that looks like an empty tag.
+The second way is a short syntax that looks like an empty tag.

-**Important note:** Short syntax does not support **keys** or any other attributes (which may possibly be added in the future).
+**Important note:** The short syntax does not support **keys** or other attributes (which may be added by the React team in the future).

 ## Keys

-As we already know, when Fragment is declared using the short syntax, we are not allowed to add a **key** attribute.
+As we already know, when declaring fragments with the short syntax, it is not allowed to add a **key** attribute.

-But if we use **React.Fragment** syntax, we can add a key, which makes it possible to map a collection to an array of fragments:
+However, if we use the **React.Fragment** syntax, we can add a key, making it possible to map a collection to an array of fragments:

 ```jsx
 const users = [